-In cases where the outcome is suspension or expulsion or where privileges and/or access are restricted, Syracuse University also receives notification about the outcome.
+In cases where the outcome is suspension or expulsion or where privileges and/or access are restricted, Syracuse University also receives notification of the outcome.
 It is the practice between ESF and Syracuse University to jointly uphold student conduct decisions.
 ESF students who are restricted in any way from either being on campus and/or from any activities, etc. will also be restricted from the same at Syracuse University.

-Sanctions shall be considered effective immediately after the written decision is made available unless specifically noted in an outcome letter.
-In the event that an appeal is filed, the sanction shall be suspended until the appeal process is completed.
+Sanctions shall be considered effective immediately after the written decision is made available unless specifically noted in a disposition (outcome) letter.
+If an appeal is filed, the sanction shall be suspended until the appeal process is completed.
 No transcript notation or change in student status will occur until such time that the decision is final.